-- 14. The Minister discussed a raft of financial instruments under the country's disaster risk financing strategy, including the proposed CAT Bond during his opening budget presentation March 2020.
-The Ministry of Finance and the Public Service will again communicate details about the CAT Bond through the ongoing budget process which started March 9, 2021.
-Prior to the launch the MoFPS Debt Management Branch will coordinate key Government actors (Central Bank, Planning Institute of Jamaica) to relay information about the launch in local and global markets through social media.
-The design, structuring and placement of the CAT Bond will be done primarily by the selected firm who will disclose the relevant information in targeted global investment markets. - 15.
-The Corporate Communications Manager will lead the communication effort supported by inhouse experts concerning the details of the financing process.
-MoFPS has multiple channels of communicating with the public, including through twitter, Facebook and Instagram which are very active, public announcements on the Radio and television and newspaper. - 16.
-Information disclosure would be done through tailored messages geared towards the respective stakeholders and transmitted through several avenues including brochures, prospectus, face-to-face meetings, and Frequently Asked Questions (FAQs) outlining things to know.
-All messages will be produced in the English language. - 17.
+- 14. During his opening budget presentation in March 2020, the Minister with responsibility for Finance outlined a raft of financial instruments under the country's disaster risk financing strategy, including the proposed CAT Bond.
+The Ministry of Finance and the Public Service will undertake an ongoing communication campaign to market the CAT Bond.
+Prior to launch, the MoFPS Debt Management Branch will coordinate key Government entities (Central Bank, Planning Institute of Jamaica) to provide information regarding the launch of the Bond.
+The design, structuring and placement of the CAT Bond will be primarily handled by the selected financial institution who will disclose the relevant information in targeted global investment markets. - 15.
+The Investor Relations and Communications Manager will lead the communication activities/ operations supported by the Ministry's Communication and Public relations unit.
+MoFPS employs multiple channels of communicating with the public, including Twitter, Facebook and Instagram, public announcements on Print and electronic media. - 16.
+Information disclosure will be done through tailored messages geared toward respective stakeholders and transmitted through several avenues including brochures, prospectus, face-to-face meetings, and Frequently Asked Questions (FAQs).
+All messages will be produced in the English language2. - 17.
 The information disclosure strategy is detailed in Table 1 below.

-&lt;sup>2 Any face to face meetings for consultations and/or information disclosure will follow national health regulations relating to COVID-19 and the Bank's Technical Note: Public Consultations and Stakeholder Engagement in WB-supported operations when there are constraints on conducting public meetings March 20, 2020.
+2 Any face to face meetings for consultations and/or information disclosure will adhere to the national health regulations relating to COVID-19 and the Bank's Technical Note: Public Consultations and Stakeholder Engagement in WB-supported operations when there are constraints on conducting public meetings March 20, 2020.